btmccord/Mountain-Project-Beta-Videos/README.md

 ## Installation

-Get it from the [Chrome Web Store](https://chromewebstore.google.com/detail/mountain-project-beta-vid) or [Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/mountain-project-beta-videos/)
+Get it from the [Chrome Web Store](https://chromewebstore.google.com/detail/mountain-project-beta-vid/maedjjnmjpoekckpdfpldbhcehghbenc) or [Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/mountain-project-beta-videos/)

 ## Change Log

 V1.2
--Now compatible with Firefox for Android
+- Now compatible with Firefox for Android
--Added an option to hide comments rather than moving them to a video gallery -Added an options page to control this setting (defaults to off) -Improved layout on smaller screens
+- Added an option to hide comments rather than moving them to a video gallery
+- Added an options page to control this setting (defaults to off)
+- Improved layout on smaller screens

 V1.1
--Improved speed and reliability
+- Improved speed and reliability
--Updated to manifest v3 to for compatibility with Chrome
+- Updated to manifest v3 to for compatibility with Chrome

 ## License